mengwanguc/gpemu/README.md

 python setup.py install
 ```

-7. Download and build minio
+6. Install PyTorch

+Install packages required for builing pytorch

 ```
-cd ~
-git clone git@github.com:gustrain/minio.git
-cd minio
-python setup.py install
+conda install -y astunparse numpy ninja pyyaml mkl mkl-include setuptools cmake cffi typing_extensions future six requests dataclasses
 ```

-8. Download our custom pytorch and build it (Note that we use "export USE_CUDA=0" to not install any cuda/GPU-related things.)
+Download our custom pytorch and build it (Note that we use "export USE_CUDA=0" to not install any cuda/GPU-related things.)

 ```
 cd ~